ktorio/ktor-documentation/topics/auto/advanced/pipeline.md

 By merging the tree pipelines, you can define phases and interceptions at some point in the tree, and then they will be executed in the order defined by the phase relationships.

-Since `Route` nodes have their own pipeline and the merge happens later, if you plan to add relationships to some phases defined in other ancestor `Route` nodes, you will have to add them with `Pipeline.addPhase` in the specific `Route` node to avoid the `io.ktor.pipeline.InvalidPhaseException: Phase Phase('YourPhase') was not registered for this pipeline` exception.
+>Since `Route` nodes have their own pipeline and the merge happens later, if you plan to add relationships to some phases defined in other ancestor `Route` nodes, you will have to add them with `Pipeline.addPhase` in the specific `Route` node to avoid the `io.ktor.pipeline.InvalidPhaseException: Phase Phase('YourPhase') was not registered for this pipeline` exception.
-{ .note}
+>
+{type="note"}

 ### Other